Quality Agents

 # Ensure API contracts between services

-@qa-backend Create contract tests for the order-to-payment integration:
+@qa-engineer Create contract tests for the order-to-payment integration:

 - Define expected request/response schemas